peytoncordero/DRI25/command-line.md

 # Transferring knowledge
 ### How to use find the terminal in your computer

 Now that you understand the CLI, you can apply this knowledge to your computer.

-As we mentioned, technology changes according to the available hardware.
-However, computers also changed according to the proprietary programs promoted by different companies such as Mac and Windows.
-As we saw with word processors, proprietary software implies terminals for command lines that are not necessarily equal for everyone.

-Thus, in this section, we help you get to the Command Line depending on the Operating System you use.
-We will talk about MacOS, Windows, and finally Linux.
+In this section, we help you get to the command line depending on your Operating System.
+We will talk about MacOS, Windows, and Linux.
+As you will see, companies such as Apple and Windows have proprietary software, the case can be too for the terminal.

 ## MacOS Users